 Disabilities are rated from 0%-100%, some are capped lower than that, and are combined (not added together) using what is called the “whole-man system”.
 It is a system that is used around the world in both private and public disability insurance systems.
 The max combined disability is 100%.
 I will write more specifically about the system, obtaining disability benefits and pitfalls to avoid in another post.

-Receiving a dishonorable discharge will keep you from any benefits.
-Other than that, even other than honorable discharges might qualify you for some services.
+Other than a dishonorable discharge, less than honorable discharges might qualify you for some services and benefits.
 A VSO can help here.

 VHA has rules mandated to them for health care that can be a little tricky.
 It is not as simple as “I served one enlistment give me free health care for life”.
 Again, a VSO can help you know what sorts of services you qualify for.
 The simplest is if you have any service-connected disability you can always get seen for that and any treatment your VA doctor thinks is appropriate for free.
 Your dependents(unless your spouse or child is a veteran or otherwise qualifies) do not get medical care from VA but there are some cases where they do qualify for CHAMPVA which is free insurance they can use in the private sector.
 Retirees and their families qualify for medical care through the DoD but that is outside the scope and control of VA.

 There are 8 categories of vets that qualify for VA care called priority groups.
 Priority groups have nothing to do with scheduling, everyone is scheduled the same from my experience.
 If you fit into multiple priority groups, which many do, you will be placed in the highest group you are eligible for.
 Some vets will have co-pays but they are very low and only apply to some eligible vets and are means tested.
 If you have co-pays and private insurance you can use that to pay for it.
 I have read reports from vets on VBN that their private insurance assumes that you paid your deductible to the VA.
 It is a cheap way to meet your deductible.